FerretDB/FerretDB/website/docs/security/authentication.md

 # Authentication

-FerretDB does not store authentication information (usernames and passwords) itself but uses the backend's authentication mechanisms.
+FerretDB provides authentication via the backend's authentication mechanisms and the experimental authentication mode.

-The default username and password can be specified in FerretDB's connection string, but the client could use a different user by providing a username and password in MongoDB URI.
+For the backend's authentication mechanism, the default username and password can be specified in FerretDB's connection string, but the client could use a different user by providing a username and password in MongoDB URI.

 For example, if the server was started with `postgres://user1:pass1@postgres:5432/ferretdb`,